-On behalf of the Junior League of Charlottesville, we welcome you to apply to the 16th annual Mistletoe Market on November 23 & 24, 2019.
-As of this year, we are extending the event to be a two-day experience!
-The JLC Mistletoe Market is a holiday gift mart featuring artisans, craft makers, and vendors from Charlottesville and the surrounding areas.
-Our vendors offer holiday shoppers a great selection of clothing, jewelry, gifts, toys, gourmet foods, home furnishings and more.
-We’re excited to be hosting our event at Charlottesville Fashion Square this year and look forward to welcoming back past vendors as well as opening our doors to new vendors.
-Charlottesville Fashion Square offers the most central shopping location in Albemarle County and excellent accessibility with two vehicle entrances on US29, two vehicle entrances on Rio Road and one vehicle entrance from Hillsdale Road.
-Charlottesville Fashion Square is an established Holiday shopping destination with a broad appeal for shoppers who are already at the center and in a “Holiday Shopping Mindset”.
+On behalf of the Junior League of Charlottesville, we invite you to apply to the 16th annual Mistletoe Market on November 23 & 24, 2019.
+New this year, we are extending the event to be a two-day experience!
+The JLC Mistletoe Market is a holiday gift mart featuring artisans, craft makers, and vendors from Charlottesville and the surrounding area.
+Our vendors offer holiday shoppers a great selection of clothing, jewelry, gifts, toys, gourmet foods, home furnishings, and more.
+We’re excited to host the event at Charlottesville Fashion Square this year and look forward to welcoming back previous merchants as well as opening our doors to new ones.
+We’re excited about the location too—Charlottesville Fashion Square offers the most central shopping location in Albemarle County and excellent accessibility with two vehicle entrances on US29, two vehicle entrances on Rio Road, and one vehicle entrance from Hillsdale Road.
+It is an established holiday shopping destination with a broad appeal for shoppers who are already at the center and in a “holiday shopping” mindset.

 Proceeds raised from Mistletoe Market support the Junior League of Charlottesville.
 We are an organization of women committed to promoting voluntarism, developing the potential of women, and improving communities through the effective action and leadership of trained volunteers.
 Your participation in Mistletoe Market helps ensure our continued service in our community.

 The enclosed packet covers the application process, fees, logistics, and other important information.
-Should you have questions after reviewing this packet, please do not hesitate to reach out via email to the address below.
+Should you have questions after reviewing this packet, please reach out via e-mail to the address below.
 We look forward to a spectacular Mistletoe Market.
 Hope to see you there!

 Warm regards,